-Current Status: 583 will be making some appearances at events this year.
+Current Status: roadworthy but currently in storage.
 GNJ583N is a rare survivor being one of a few pre-production prototype Series 3 Bristol VRT's.
 As you will see from the history below, she was new to Southdown Motor Services in 1975 and allocated to the Brighton area.

 The latest news with 583